jlutou/firstappgolang/README.md

-This if my first app on golang.
+This is my first app on golang.

 Hello World!